Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Some bead shapes showcase nerikomi better than others.

-- Disc/lentil beads: Show full cane slice on both faces - ideal
+- Disc and lentil beads: Show the full cane slice on both faces, the cleanest bead format for nerikomi work.

-- Tube beads: Great for striped and spiral canes (pattern on sides)
+- Tube beads: Useful for striped and spiral canes, since the pattern wraps around the sides.

-- Round beads: Make directly from reduced bullseye canes - pattern runs through
+- Round beads: Make directly from reduced bullseye canes so the pattern runs through every visible angle.

 - Avoid: Very small or heavily faceted beads where patterns become muddy